 - Trend analysis of the workforce

 The university is required to collect and report demographic information (sex, race, ethnicity, disability status, and veteran status) about applicants and employees to comply with Equal Employment Opportunity and Affirmative Action laws and regulations.
-This information will be used for summary reporting purposes and to support institutional Affirmative Action efforts.
+This information will be used for summary reporting purposes and to assess and improve our affirmative action and workforce diversity efforts.
 All information will be kept confidential and submission of this information is voluntary.

 OAAPP reports are heavily dependent on the integrity, accuracy, and timeliness of self-reported demographic information.
 The university is required to invite employees to update their information every five years, minimally.